Update, August 2023: Prices for flights and trips were updated to reflect what traveling in October 2023 would look like.

 In this section, we’ll compare the average price of moving between major US travel hubs by plane and by Amtrak.
 All the prices are estimates, of course- we can’t give any guarantees that the price you see below is the price you’ll pay.
 Travel costs are affected by the economy and the seasons, not to mention various discounts and sales.
 With that said, here’s the difference between passenger train and airlines (both coach and first-class/roomette sleepr) for some popular long-distance routes:

-Note: All prices are current as of January 16, 2023, and are for a one-way trip taking place 8 weeks from that point.
+Note: All prices are current as of August 27, 2023, and are for a one-way trip taking place roughly 8 weeks from that point.

 Denver to Chicago

-Verdict: Flying is slightly cheaper, and 45 hours faster.
+Verdict: Flying is slightly more expensive in coach, and 45 hours faster.

 Chicago to New York

-Verdict: Flying economy is slightly cheaper than Amtrak coach, and 18 hours faster than passenger trains.
+Verdict: Flying is slightly cheaper than Amtrak, and 18 hours faster than passenger trains.

 Seattle to Los Angeles